 Bitcoin was the hottest investment in the last few years.
 Touted by many as the new digital gold, crowds of crypto fanatics have been driving its price higher.
 There is no doubt that the invention of cryptocurrencies has been a great achievement.
 No longer are we dependent on currencies issued by Central Banks.
 This decentralized currency has many advantages.
 It allows holders to perform transactions without being tracked.
-This is the main reason Bitcoin is highly used among dark web users, and the prefered currency among people involved in illegal activities.
+This is the main reason Bitcoin is highly used among dark web users.
+Bitcoin remains the prefered currency among people involved in illegal activities.

 Being a decentralized currency, prevents third-party seizures and taxes from being charged on both the transactions and potential capital gains.
 As Bitcoin approaches a new all time high, it is important to keep in mind its limitations.
 On one hand the fact that Bitcoin is a completely computerized currency.
 Allows highly skillful hackers to easily steal it.
 The fact that it is untrackable is a double edged sword.
 As we have seen in 2018, $1.1 billion worth of cryptocurrency was easily stolen.
 Recently the Feds have seized $1 billion in stolen Bitcoin from Silk Road, once the biggest marketplace on the dark web.